 Firebase (Google) — Google's thrown out a few affirmations that they're fully behind Firebase and the service, while not as intuitive as Parse, is widely supported.
 It’s focused almost exclusively on data storage (server and client side) without support for push notifications, mobile analytics, and the like.
 The data storage is nicely abstracted into JSON.

-It is Microsoft but SDKs are available for all major mobile platforms — including Android.
-Database management isn’t as intuitive as you can’t directly intervene and edit values stored server side (like Parse).
-Compared to Amazon’s cloud services documentation is better.
+It is Microsoft, but SDKs are available for all the major mobile platforms — including Android.
+Database management isn’t that intuitive as you can’t directly intervene and edit values stored server side (like Parse).
+Compared to Amazon’s cloud services, the documentation looks better.

-Custom back end app (Rails) — creating a custom back end app isn't a terrible idea — but we would lose the flexibility of back end services.
-Two of the advantages though are that there wouldn't be any dependency on a service and the data storage you're envisioning is fairly light so building a Rails API would be quick-ish.
+Custom backend app (Rails) — creating a custom backend app isn't a terrible idea — but we would lose the flexibility of backend services.
+However, two of the advantages are that there wouldn't be any dependency on a service and the data storage you're envisioning is relatively light, so building a Rails API would be quick-ish.

 Amazon’s mobile hub and services — Amazon mobile hub is a regrouping of Amazon cloud services.
-It’s basically as series of mini-SDKs for individual Amazon services plus some mobile specific services.
+It’s basically a series of mini-SDKs for individual Amazon services plus some mobile-specific services.
 Some of these AWS services we use regularly (like S3).
-Others are promising like Cognito and their testing cloud.
+Others are promising, e.g. Cognito and their testing cloud.

-Overall though Amazon’s alphabet soup of cloud services can be complex to setup and maintain.
+Amazon’s alphabet soup of cloud services can be complex to setup and maintain.
 If you have someone on your side that can act as the architect, it would make a huge difference.
-There is a high learning curve as AWS documentation is notoriously challenging and optimizing service use requires experience and expertise.
+There is a high learning curve as AWS documentation is notoriously challenging and optimising service use requires experience and expertise.